Space industry of India: Emergence of the private sector

-An amendment was made in the FDI policy for space sector through a gazette notification dated April 16, 2024, called the Foreign Exchange Management (Non-debt Instruments) (Third Amendment) Rules, 2024.
+An amendment was made in the FDI policy for space sector through a gazette notification dated 16 April 2024, called the Foreign Exchange Management (Non-debt Instruments) (Third Amendment) Rules, 2024.
 The liberalized entry routes under the amended policy are aimed at attracting potential investors in the Indian companies in space.
-As per them, up to 74 per cent FDI for satellite manufacturing & operation, satellite data products and ground segment & user segment are allowed under automatic route.
-Beyond 74 per cent these activities are under government route.
-FDI up to 49 per cent is allowed for launch vehicles and associated systems or subsystems, creation of spaceports for launching and receiving spacecraft are under automatic route but beyond 49 per cent government permission would be required.
-The cabinet on February 21 had allowed 74% foreign direct investment (FDI) under automatic route for satellite manufacturing, up to 49% under automatic route for launch vehicles, and up to 100% under automatic route for manufacturing of components and systems.

-The new rules will come into effect from April 16 2024.
+As per them, up to 74% FDI for satellite manufacturing & operation, satellite data products and ground segment & user segment are allowed under automatic route.
+Beyond 74% these activities are under government route.
+FDI up to 49% is allowed for launch vehicles and associated systems or subsystems, creation of spaceports for launching and receiving spacecraft are under automatic route but beyond 49% government permission would be required.
+The cabinet on 21 February had allowed 74% foreign direct investment (FDI) under automatic route for satellite manufacturing, up to 49% under automatic route for launch vehicles, and up to 100% under automatic route for manufacturing of components and systems.
+The new rules will come into effect from 16 April 2024.
 Throughout this time, various nondisclosure agreements and tech transfers have been taking place between ISRO and private entities.

-In July 2024, Minister of Finance Nirmala Sitharaman announced that the Indian government will form a $119 million venture capital find for space startups in India.
+In July 2024, Minister of Finance Nirmala Sitharaman announced that the Indian government will form a US$119 million venture capital find for space startups in India.
 The Union Cabinet of India approved the creation of the venture capital fund in October 2024.
 India has more than 400 private space enterprises as of 2024, up from 54 in 2020.
 Since 2025, an increasing number of private sector Indian space companies have been setting up offices and forming subsidiaries in the United States to gain access to the American market and compete with domestic U.S. space companies.
 Some Indian companies, including Bellatrix Aerospace, a satellite propulsion manufacturer, are establishing manufacturing facilities in the U.S.

 As of May 2025, India is planning to launch 52 spy satellites over the next five years, with private sector companies building half of the 52 spy satellites, with ISRO manufacturing the remaining half.
 Additionally as of May 2025, technology for ISRO's SSLV is in the process of being transferred to private firms by ISRO.